 Our short-term programs are generally theme oriented (i.e. environmental studies, cultural geography, or art and design) and change on a regular basis.

 How do I choose a study abroad program?Give serious consideration to your academic and vocational aspirations.
-Any experience abroad will add to your future employability and broaden your personal horizons, but those that link to your long-term goals will be even more valuable.
+Any experience away will add to your future employability and broaden your personal horizons, but those that link to your long-term goals will be even more valuable.
 Some programs are less expensive than others, but all offer an incredible experience.
 Your primary consideration should be how the experience will help fulfill your goals.
 We welcome appointments to talk about your specific needs, or just stop by the office during walk in hours on Wednesdays.

 email@example.com, for details.

 Eligible students from other schools may or may not receive financial aid from their institution.
 Application to UWSP may entitle them to financial aid.
 The Financial Aid Office will work with the OIE to ensure your financial aid is applied to your study abroad program.
 If any refund is due, it will be applied to your UWSP account.

 What happens after I apply?For short term programs, the leader will review your application.
 For semester programs you will need to schedule a final interview with the OIE Adviser.
 Once a decision has been made you will receive further instructions from the OIE.

 You are ultimately responsible for preparing yourself for the study abroad or NSE program.
 Attend the orientation meetings.
 Listen attentively, ask questions, and take notes.
 Frequently students return and tell us that they wished they had prepared better.

 Our brochures, fact sheets, and website will give you some of the specific information you seek.
 In the semester before you depart, an intensive Departure Workshop is held.
 Attendance is required for regional participants.
 (Not required for NSE students)